SomeoneDistant/SUN/SUN.md

-# Self Using Paper-rewiew
+# Self Using Note
-Some useful paper.
+Some Seful Niubi tricks, techniques and paper.
 Just use Ctrl+F and input key words to search what you what.

 ## Detection
 [Uncertainty bounding box](https://arxiv.org/abs/1809.08545)